 Today, an emerging army of AI WHOs is exploding onto the scene, and entrepreneurs that adopt an automation mindset to leverage these WHOs will be the fastest to scale….

-Rise of AI as a Service (AIaaS) & Case Studies…
+Rise of Artificial Intelligence as a Service (AIaaS) & Case Studies…

 In the next decade, SaaS is expanding far beyond even today’s most sophisticated automation tools, soon allowing industrial designers, big pharma players, EdTech companies, and engineers to adopt new AI collaborators in the invention of better auto parts, optimal drug candidates, effective educational tools, and even better algorithms.